 The ACCSS team is fairly new to Amobee, can you briefly explain what prompted the need for this team?

 My experience here has always been about focus and innovation.
-We learned that with our own DSP, we have two very different customer sets that need to be supported and serviced differently.
-While ACCSS is a new team, the people that make up the team have decades of industry experience, knowledge and learning.
+We learned that with our own demand-side platform (DSP), we have two very different customer sets that need to be supported and serviced differently.
+While ACCSS is a new team, the people that make up the team have decades of industry experience, knowledge, and learning.

 You started as an intern at Amobee, can you tell us more about your experience and how you got to where you are now?

 I was a senior in college when I applied for a summer internship at Amobee (formerly Frontline Direct).
 I was in my final semester at San Diego State University and it was a great experience for me.
 I had my internship for three months and was offered a full-time position once it was completed.
 It initially started off as just managing suppression files for our email business and that eventually led to getting my own email lists to manage and mail.
 One of the skills that made my internship successful that is still applicable today is being adaptable.
 Twelve years ago I was trying to learn as much as possible and being willing to take on any task that was asked of me.
 That eventually led to other opportunities with delivering social and eventually programmatic media.

 What makes Amobee the right fit for you?